 Add in a full selection of weight plates and weight vests, and we have everything we need.

-In coming months I'll be writing reviews for many of the products we're using in The Engine Room, as well as detailing the workouts that we're doing on the Atomik Bombs and the system wall.
+In the coming months I'll be writing reviews for many of the products that we're using in The Engine Room, as well as detailing the workouts that we're doing on the Atomik Bombs and the system wall.

 I'm currently following the hangboard plan that Eva Lopez suggests when you purchase her Transgression board.
 It fits right in with my ideas on strength, hypertrophy, and power, and I'm excited to see how it goes.
 So far, I'm a fan of the board.
 While I'd heard initially that the edges were too sharp, Eva has released an updated, lighter version that is very comfortable to use.
 I've worked up to hanging with nearly 100 lbs. on an 18 mm edge, and my skin is still just fine.
 Be on the lookout for this review!

 After the Atomik Bomb review, I was eager to check out more of what Atomik has to offer, and so I pitched the idea of reviewing a few of the holds from their extensive system line.

 They generously provided enough holds for me to set the entire board, and thus far, I'm impressed.
 As the system board is now the cornerstone of my training, I'll be spending more than enough time on it to give you an idea of exactly how these holds perform.
 I'll tell you which holds I chose, why, and how they've worked out.

 As our bouldering wall was being set (and still is... we're gonna COVER it in holds), we began to pay particular attention to which holds were the friendliest, the most realistic, and the best for training, particularly when setting hard boulder problems.
 I'll be reviewing several sets of holds, including the "Meatlets" from Teknik, the "2Tex Pure Crimps" from Egrips, and from Vision Climbing, the "Acid Rain Pinches" and the "Bumper Pads".